legumeinfo/gene-function-registry/README.md

 ```

 <details>
-<summary>To run these scripts for all species, call them in a loop, driven by a file with the genus, species, and gensp names:</summary>
+<summary>MORE: To run these scripts for all species, call them in a loop, driven by a file with the genus, species, and gensp names:</summary>

 ```
 cat templates/genus_species.tsv